gearglow/ReptiliaWithATwist/The List.md

 "I.... sort of remember that?"
 Harry said hesitantly.
 "Like a dream, almost."

-"You weren't allowed to keep most of your memories of the afterlife," Janet said.
+"You weren't allowed to keep most of your memories of the afterlife," Janet reminded her.
 "Some of them, yes, such as that needed to effectively use your training, and a few of the people you trained with.
 Merlin, Morgana, Bruce Lee, the Founders... you'll remember bits and pieces, especially if it becomes relevant, but the only clear memories you were allowed to keep were of your parents."

 "My... my parents?"
 Harry stammered.